Everlasting daisies now cover an old sheep paddock on Charles Darwin Reserve. Photo by Peter Houghton.

 Charles Darwin Reserve, also known as White Wells Station, was previously operated as a sheep station.
 For more information, visit the Charles Darwin Reserve Community History website.

-On Saturday 4 October 2014 a special celebration is being held.
-Bush Heritage Australia and the Shire of Perenjori, with generous support from sponsors, are holding our Second Annual Community Open Day at the Reserve followed by an open air Blues for the Bush concert.
+Early October an annual celebration is held.
+Bush Heritage Australia and the Shire of Perenjori, with generous support from sponsors, run a Community Open Day at the Reserve followed by an open air Blues for the Bush concert.

-Those attending the community open day will be ‘engaged, inspired and delighted by displays, demonstrations and discussions about important aspects of the social, cultural and economic life of this vibrant and resilient community.
+Those attending the community open day are engaged in demonstrations and discussions about important aspects of the social, cultural and economic life of this vibrant and resilient community.

-Then as the sun goes down picnic rugs will be spread out, the BBQ fired up, the bar opened and a Blues for the Bush concert will begin.
-Local, Perth and interstate bands will provide the backdrop for an ever-so-rare opportunity for city and country folk to meet, mingle and even dance together under the stars.
+Then as the sun goes down picnic rugs are spread out, the BBQ fired up, the bar opened and a Blues for the Bush concert begins.
+Local, Perth and interstate bands provide the backdrop for an ever-so-rare opportunity for city and country folk to meet, mingle and even dance together under the stars.
 For more information see event website: www.bluesforthebush.org.au.